 - Chip designers can no longer just build “the latest and greatest”.
 There used to be one playbook in the Silicon Valley – build what you did a year ago, but make it faster.
 That playbook is fast becoming irrelevant.
 No longer can Silicon Valley just count on people to buy bigger and faster computers to run the latest and greatest applications.
 Instead, people are choosing to buy cheaper computers to run Facebook and Gmail, which, while interesting and useful, no longer need the CPU or monitor with the greatest “digital horsepower.”
 EA’s Richard Hilleman noted that this trend was especially important in the gaming industry.
 Where before, the gaming industry focused on hardcore gamers who spent hours and hours building their systems and playing immersive games, today, the industry is keen on building games with clever mechanics (e.g. a Guitar Hero or a game for the Nintendo Wii) for people with short attention spans who aren’t willing to spend hours holed up in front of their televisions.
 Instead of focusing on pure graphical horsepower, gaming companies today want to build games which can be social experiences (like World of Warcraft) or which can be played across many devices (like smartphones or over social networks).
 With stores like Gamestop on the rise, gaming companies can no longer count on just selling games, they need to think up how to sell “virtual goods” (like upgrades to your character/weapons) or in-game advertising (a Coke billboard in your game?) or encourage users to subscribe.
 What this all means is that, to stay relevant, technology companies can no longer just gamble on their ability to make yesterday’s product faster, they have to make them better too.

-There was a lot more that happened at HotChips than I can describe here (and I skipped over a lot of the details which non-technical people wouldn’t really be able to grasp), but those were six of the most interesting messages that I left the conference with, and I am wondering if I can get my firm to pay for another trip next year!
+There was a lot more that happened at HotChips than I can describe here (and I skipped over a lot of the more techy details), but those were six of the most interesting messages that I left the conference with, and I am wondering if I can get my firm to pay for another trip next year!